 What Are the Dangers of Herbalife?

-Herbalife was founded by Mark Hughes in 1980.
-Hughes proclaimed that the company's mission was to improve the health of people all...
+Herbalife was begun a by its founder mark Hughes in 1980.
+Hughes proclaimed that the company's mission was to improve the health...

 Negative Effects of Herbalife